Sk47R/Feature-Engineering/Encoding_Techniques/target_guided/ProbabilityRatioEncoding/Readme.md

 ---

-## Mean Encoding
+## Probability Ratio Encoding

-Mean Encoding is the technique in which we replace te category values by the mean/ average value for that category.
+The encoding technique in which we replace the categories of the categorical columns by the probability ratio.

-For Example: If we have 4 categories in a categorical column, 'A', 'B','C','D' .
-Then we calculate the mean of the output for each categories.
-Finally we replace the categories with that mean values.
-If output mean for category A is 0.6 we replace A by 0.6, and so on.
+This encoding is suitable for classification problems only, where the target is binary (0 and 1).

+For example: for each category we calculate the mean of the output target =1, that is the probability of the target being 1(p(1)), and te probability of the output target =0 (p(0)).
+Then, we calculate the ratio p(1)/p(0) i.e probability ratio and finnaly replace the categories with that ratio value.